-- Grouping crop types together (block farming); - Where possible acquiring or leasing land in larger rather than smaller blocks - A simple, high value enterprise mix; - Good access via well maintained lane-ways and regular paddock shapes where possible; - Ensuring machinery is efficient but working hard and avoiding having "lazy assets" in his machinery inventory; - Preparing machinery well in advance of key timings; - Building in operational contingencies for breakdowns and weather including the use of preventative maintenance; - Capital investment decisions into new machinery being based on numbers, logistics, and achievable work rates rather than emotion.
+- Grouping crop types together (block farming); - Where possible acquiring or leasing land in larger rather than smaller blocks; - A simple, high value enterprise mix; - Good access via well maintained lane-ways and regular paddock shapes where possible; - Ensuring machinery is efficient but working hard and avoiding having "lazy assets" in his machinery inventory; - Preparing machinery well in advance of key timings; - Building in operational contingencies for breakdowns and weather including the use of preventative maintenance; - Capital investment decisions into new machinery being based on numbers, logistics, and achievable work rates rather than emotion.

-Andrew constantly reviews what has worked well and where the opportunity for improvement lies.
+Tom constantly reviews what has worked well and where the opportunity for improvement lies.
 He notes that observation skills are very important, both in terms of crop monitoring and also observing emerging trends.
 Better managers pick up on what is going on around them and their attention to detail is greater, but they also strike the balance of avoiding getting bogged down in the unnecessary detail.
-It is a combination of his helicopter view approach to planning, prioritisation of tasks with the highest impact, and excellent execution that Andrew achieves high utilisation from his machinery and labour resources.
-Andrew uses a benchmarking group to hold his decisions to account and understand what is possible in regard to key benchmarks.
-Andrew also considers it important to do his own budgeting in regard to setting stretch targets against which he can then make key business decisions and develop predefined business policy to support decision making.
+It is a combination of his helicopter view approach to planning, prioritisation of tasks with the highest impact, and excellent execution that Tom achieves high utilisation from his machinery and labour resources.
+Tom uses a benchmarking group to monitor his business performance annually and compare himself to some of his respected farming peers and also against industry best performance.

-Understanding the contribution a low cost business model has on overall profitability keeps Andrew focused on ways to continually get more from the system without burning out the machinery or human capital resources employed within his business.
-Rather, Andrew continually looks for ways in which his business can be streamlined, aiding the timeliness of operations and getting the most out of his existing soil, machinery, and labour resources.
-A profitable business model is also allowing Andrew the opportunity to continually grow his business in a sustainable manner.
+Understanding the contribution that a low cost business model has on overall profitability keeps Tom focused on ways to continually get more from his system without burning out machinery or human capital resources.
+Rather, Tom continually looks for ways in which his business can be streamlined, aiding the timeliness of operations and getting the most out of his existing soil, machinery, and labour resources.
+A profitable business model is also allowing Tom the opportunity to continually grow his business in a sustainable manner.